Nettsu/launchpad-xl/README.md

 Launch Control XL part:
 - The first 7 columns control the tracks, following the selection of the Launchpad
 - The 8th column controls a send channel, select which channel with the left and right buttons
-- For track channels the first two knobs control the send amounts and the third one controls the first Remote Control of each track
+- For track channels the first two knobs control the send amounts and the third one controls the first Remote Control of the selected device on each track
-- For the send channel the knobs control the first three Remote Controls of the first device in the send channel chain
+- For the send channel the knobs control the first three Remote Controls of the selected device
 - The up and down buttons control the tempo
 - The Mute, Solo, Record Arm and two rows of buttons at the bottom work as originally intended
 - Pressing the Device button toggles on the 'Device' mode.
 When in 'Device' mode:
-  + the third row of knobs control the eight Remote Controls of currently selected device
+  + the third row of knobs control the eight Remote Controls of currently selected device on the currently selected track
-  + the left and right buttons select the previous/next device in the chain
+  + the left and right buttons select the previous/next Remote Control page

 ```
 +------+------+------+------+------+------+------+------+------+